Comprehensive FAQs For Employers On Hurricanes And Other Workplace Disasters

 What happens if I close my business altogether, and then reopen a brand new facility elsewhere?
 Do I still have to bargain with the union?

 Reopening the same or similar business at a later date could result in a duty to bargain with the new employees (if a company uses a business shutdown in order to avoid bargaining obligations).
-The law imposes a bargaining obligation on the new employer on the theory that it is the “alter ego” of the previous employer.
+The law may impose a bargaining obligation on the new employer on the theory that it is the “alter ego” of the previous employer, or if together they constitute a “single employer.”

 While union avoidance is likely not the motivation of an employer that decides to close its operation due to hurricane damage, the result could be the same.
 If the subsequent employer has the same or similar ownership, management, business objective, customers, and supervision as the prior entity, the law could possibly impose a renewed duty to bargain with the previous union, and could even require the new company to follow the terms of the previous collective bargaining agreement.
 Many contracts have specific provisions that cover situations in which the employer relocates its business.
 In that case, the provisions of the collective bargaining agreement would govern.